Wang Dang Sweet Poontang

 "Wang Dang Sweet Poontang" is a hard rock song written and performed by Ted Nugent.
 It was first released in 1977 on the Epic album Cat Scratch Fever and as the B-side of the Epic single, Cat Scratch Fever.
 The song was produced by Lew Futterman and Cliff Davies.
 An extended live version of the song was released in 1978 on the Double Live Gonzo! album.
 The song has also been covered by various artists, including a 2020 cover by heavy metal supergroup BPMD.

 The song's title is a rhyming and unsubtle reference to the male and female genitalia.
 The lyrics pay tribute to "a teenage queen" named Nadine who is "lookin' so clean, especially down in between."

 As Nugent became active in conservative politics in his later years, the song's sexually explicit content drew attention in news and satire publications.

 Versions

 Studio version

-The original studio version of the song, running three minutes and 17 seconds, was released on May 13, 1977, as the second track on Nugent's third studio album, Cat Scratch Fever.
+The original studio version of the song, running three minutes and 17 seconds, was released in June 1977, as the second track on Nugent's third studio album, Cat Scratch Fever.
 The studio version was also released in July 1977 as the B-side of the single, Cat Scratch Fever.